kirilligum/dacli/README.md

 # Why:
 - **no learning curve**  -- use Linux instead of learning new environments and languages.
-- **fastest** profiler-optimized cache-aware C++ and automatic switching between the latest algorithms.
+- **fastest** -- profiler-optimized cache-aware C++ and automatic switching between the best up-to-date algorithms.
 Faster than NumPy, Matlab, R, and others.
-- **really big data** --  one-pass online algorithms that minimize I/O and don't crush due to lack of memory, parallel reading and computing, and convenient to schedule on a clusters.
+- **really big data** --  one-pass online algorithms that minimize I/O and don't crush when data can't fit into the memory, parallel reading and computing, and convenient to schedule on a clusters.
-- **prototype quickly** = intuitive work flow + less typing + leverage CLI tools that you already know.
+- **prototype quickly** -- intuitive work flow + less typing + leverage CLI tools that you already know.
 Simply pipe '|' one command into another and don't worry about compatibility or control-flow.

 # Tools:

-**describe** -- mean, variance, quantiles, histogram, and other descriptive statistics using big-data-friendly algorithms  that read data only once, scale linear and use constant memory.
+**describe** -- mean, variance, quantiles, histogram, and other descriptive statistics using big-data-friendly algorithms that read data only once, scale linear, and use constant memory.

     > cat test2.csv| ./describe |column -ts,